NajiElKotob/Awesome-Power-BI/README.md

 ```sh
 It is so easy to start with Power BI, but hard to master it.
 ```
-"Power BI is a business analytics solution that lets you visualize your data and share insights across your organization, or embed them in your app or website.
-Connect to hundreds of data sources and bring your data to life with live dashboards and reports."
+"Microsoft's Power BI is a business analytics tool designed to provide users with comprehensive data analysis and visualization capabilities.
+It empowers organizations to connect to a wide array of data sources, ranging from simple Excel sheets to complex databases, and transform this data into interactive, insightful dashboards and reports."

 ## Table of contents